-Yes.
-Nicknamed the Mighty Mites, the true story confirms that the real team was only able to field 12 players, which meant that each player had to play both offense and defense.
+Did the real team of orphans have only 12 players?Yes.
+Nicknamed the Mighty Mites, the true story confirms that the inaugural team was only able to field 12 players, which meant that each player had to play both offense and defense.
 The real-life team is pictured below in black and white during a season when they had just over 12 players.

 No, at least not directly.
 Duvall's character, Mason Hawk, is meant to be an amalgamation of the various donors who supported the school.
 On a side note, the 12 Mighty Orphans movie marks the first time that Robert Duvall and Martin Sheen have appeared onscreen together since 1979's Apocalypse Now.

-After Coach Rusty Russell's physically small squad suffered a crushing defeat against a much bigger team, he adjusted his strategy and came up with new formations like the Wing T, which found the quarterback lining up behind the center.
+How was Coach Russell able to beat bigger teams?After Coach Rusty Russell's physically small squad suffered a crushing defeat against a much bigger team, he adjusted his strategy and came up with new formations like the Wing T, which found the quarterback lining up behind the center.
 He also invented the spread offense, which requires the opposing team's defense to have to cover more of the field.
 The offensive strategies that Coach Russell developed focused on speed over size and were dependent on passing.
 By exploiting his team's strengths, the Mighty Mites left their opponents bewildered. -New York Post

-Yes.
+Did the dean, Frank Wynn, take pleasure in paddling the orphans when they misbehaved?Yes.
 In the 12 Mighty Orphans movie, the dean, Frank Wynn (Wayne Knight), finds satisfaction in paddling the boys when they misbehave.
 This is very much how Wynn is depicted in Jim Dent's nonfiction book.
 He was frequently abusive, beating the orphans with a rubber hose that left "purple welts and deep bruises."
 In real life, Wynn was in charge of the boys of ages five through thirteen, while William Henry Remmert oversaw the older boys.

 No. The movie compresses the events of several years into a single season.
 For example, in real life, the team played for five years in Class B before being promoted to Class A. Yet, the movie finds Coach Russell (Luke Wilson) petitioning and being accepted into the top class the team's first year, 1927.
 The film depicts Russell coaching the Mighty Mites to within one play of the state title that inaugural season.
 In reality, the Mites didn't make it to the Class A state finals until 1932 (they had won a Class B title in 1931).
 Also, orphan Hardy Brown, who is portrayed by Jake Austin Walker in the movie, didn't play for the Mites until years later, graduating with the class of 1940.

-Yes.
+Did any of the orphans go on to play in the NFL?Yes.
 A 12 Mighty Orphans fact-check reveals that Hardy Brown (class of 1940), a running back and linebacker for the Mighty Mites, went on to play in the NFL for the Washington Redskins, San Francisco 49ers, and Denver Broncos.
 He developed a reputation for being one of the NFL's hardest hitters.
 Dewitt "Tex" Coulter (Class of 1943) played college football at West Point and eventually played in the NFL for the New York Giants. -New York Post

 Yes.
 12 Mighty Orphans was shot in 2019 in Fort Worth, Texas and the surrounding areas.
 The Fort Worth Masonic Temple was used to shoot scenes in which Treat Williams portrays Amon Carter, editor of the Fort Worth Star-Telegram.
 The movie's locker room scenes were filmed at Farrington Field, the location where the real-life Mighty Mites played their home games.
 Unfortunately, practically every high school football team in Texas has a modern field with turf, so the filmmakers recreated the Mites' home field at Gateway Park.
 They built a stand for fans and utilized CGI effects to make it look like a Fort Worth Depression-era stadium.